 Honey Adulteration and Fraud

 The Food Safety News first broke the widespread practice of honey adulteration in 2011 with an investigative journalism report titled “Tests Show Most Store Honey Isn’t Honey”.
 Subsequent investigations in North America and around the world have confirmed the pervasiveness of honey fraud, with honey being one of the top three most adulterated foods globally.
 There are several ways unscrupulous honey dealers, and even some dishonest beekeepers, boost profits by minimizing the amounts of natural honey in their product.
 The most straightforward form of honey adulteration is to dilute honey with much cheaper syrups made from processed sugars.
 Another is to feed the bees with sugar water when the bees should be out foraging for nectar.
 Other fraudulent honey production practices include importing illegal, fraudulent, or adulterated honey, blending it with local honey, and then selling it as domestic pure or raw honey.
 Since 2011, the issue of honey fraud only intensified as consumer demand for natural honey rose, while global production of natural honey has decreased.
-The most recent World Beekeeping Awards in 2019 saw 46% of honey entries disqualified for failing authenticity tests – a shockingly high percentage when one considers that entrants were informed in advance that their honey would be tested.
+In 2019 the World Beekeeping Awards saw 46% of honey entries disqualified for failing authenticity tests – a shockingly high percentage when one considers that entrants were informed in advance that their honey would be tested.